 7.3.
-The annual salaries of part-time or sessional staff who are paid
+The annual salaries of part-time or sessional staff who are paid monthly or weekly should be apportioned as above, except in the months or weeks in which employment commences or terminates, when they should be paid for the hours or sessions worked.

-Full-time employees leaving one NHS employer to join another
+• Full-time employees leaving one NHS employer to join another